Leikaab/apiconfig/.roo/rules-doc-writer/CONTRIBUTING.md

 **As of April 2025, the apiconfig project is in its finalization phase.**

 Documentation is now a top priority.
 Writers should:
-- Ensure all user guides, API docs, and migration guides are comprehensive and up to date
+- Ensure all user guides and API docs are comprehensive and up to date
 - Reflect 100% unit test coverage and robust integration in documentation
 - Maintain clarity, accuracy, and best practices throughout